john-cd/rust_howto/bk/src/categories/network-programming/index.md

 ## Serialization/Deserialization (Often Needed for Network Communication)

-- `serde`: A widely used serialization framework.
+- [`serde`][c-serde]⮳{{hi:serde}}: A widely used serialization framework.
 Often used to serialize data before sending it over the network and deserialize it after receiving it.

 </div>